dermotduffy/hyperion-py/README.md

 ### Callbacks

-The client can be configured to callback as the Hyperion server reports new values.
+The client can be configured to callback as the HyperHDR server reports new values.
 There are two classes of callbacks supported:

 * **default_callback**: This callback will be called when a more specific callback is not specified.
-* **callbacks**: A dict of callbacks keyed on the Hyperion subscription 'command' (see [JSON API documentation](https://docs.hyperion-project.org/en/json/))
+* **callbacks**: A dict of callbacks keyed on the HyperHDR subscription 'command' (see [JSON API documentation](https://docs.hyperhdr-project.org/en/json/))

-Callbacks can be specified in the `HyperionClient` constructor (`default_callback=` or `callbacks=` arguments) or after construction via the `set_callbacks()` and `set_default_callback()` methods.
+Callbacks can be specified in the `HyperHDRClient` constructor (`default_callback=` or `callbacks=` arguments) or after construction via the `set_callbacks()` and `set_default_callback()` methods.

-As above, the `callbacks` dict is keyed on the relevant Hyperion subscription `command` (e.g. `components-update`, `priorities-update`).
+As above, the `callbacks` dict is keyed on the relevant HyperHDR subscription `command` (e.g. `components-update`, `priorities-update`).
 The client also provides a custom callback with command `client-update` of the following
 form: